marcelomijas/econometrics-cheatsheet/README.md

 ### What does $\mathrm{resid}$ $x_j$ mean?

 Those are the residuals from a OLS regression between $x_j$ and all the other $x$ 's.
-Error measures and R-squared can also be obtained from this regression.

 ### Why is $\beta_0$ the constant term?
 My reference manual / professor's definition of the econometric model is different.